 Here’s a trawler under 40 feet (39’9” LOA, 14’ 6” beam) that has impressive cruising credentials.
-The N40 has established itself as one of the most capable ships in its size range with both a circumnavigation and an Atlantic crossing under its waterline.
+The Nordhavn has established itself as one of the most capable ships in its size range with both a circumnavigation and an Atlantic crossing under its waterline.
 And the owners of this salty trawler are among the most serious cruisers you’ll meet.
 The N40 is the smallest model in the Nordhavn fleet of ocean-crossing motor vessels, so it has true offshore pedigree.
 It features a full displacement hull, a 900-gallon fuel capacity and range of 2,400 nautical miles at seven knots.
 Then there’s the seakeeping ability.
 The high bow is buoyant and makes for a dry ride, while a forefoot beneath the surface eliminates pounding.
-To further improve comfort for passengers, order Nordhavn's Towed Passive Stabilizers that minimize roll in beam seas.
+To further improve comfort for passengers, order a Seakeeper gyro-stabilization system which will minimize rocking and rolling in beam seas.
 The ride is just one benefit of the Nordhavn.
-So too is the way the builder engineered the layout to provide a number of social and private spaces, and for accommodations, there are two cabins.
-Read our full review: Nordhavn 40: A Trawler that Goes the Distance.
+So too is the way the builder engineered the layout to provide a number of social and private spaces, and for accommodations, there are two private cabins.

-See Nordhavn 40 listings.
+See Nordhavn listings.

 See Ranger Tugs R27 listings.

 The 365 is a relatively new design, but it’s based on the popular and proven American Tugs 34 from Tomco Marine Group in Washington.
 The inspiration for the 34 was an Alaskan fishing boat hull designed in the early 1980s by Lynn Senour of Seattle.
 To get commercial fishermen out to sea and home quickly, Senour created a boat with a wide beam of 13’ 3”.
 To increase the stability inherent in that beam and reduce roll, he added flat, sharp chines.
 The result was a fishing boat that could carry big loads and, with sufficient horsepower, scoot to fishing grounds and back to port.
 American Tug realized the design features that work for fishermen could work for recreational boaters, too, so they commissioned Senour to adapt that hull for their customers.
 The first American Tug 34 was launched in August 2000, and it found a loyal fan base.
 It’s evolved to become the 365, with features that enrich its mission as explorer-cruiser including a pair of panoramic windows in the salon.
-With an LOA of 36’ 6”, the 365 has two cabins and a convertible berth in the salon.
-Power ranges from 330 to 380 hp.
-With a 370-hp Volvo top speed is 18 knots.
-Read our full review: American Tugs 365: Cruising, Pocket Trawler Style.
+With an LOA of 36’ 6”, the 365 has two cabins and a convertible berth in the saloon.
+Power ranges from 330 to 380 HP.
+With a 370 HP Volvo top speed is 18 knots.
+Read our full review, American Tugs 365: Cruising, Pocket Trawler Style.

-See American Tug 365 listings.
+See American Tugs 365 listings.